aimeos/aimeos-docs/src/config/mshop/stock-manager.md

 * Since: 2017.01
 * Since: 2017.01

-Each default manager can be replace by an alternative imlementation.
+Each default product stock manager can be replaced by an alternative imlementation.
 To use this implementation, you have to set the last part of the class name as configuration value so the manager factory knows which class it has to instantiate.